On Fri, 2011-05-20 at 15:08 +0100, Tom Davies wrote:

 Pushed a new update to the file on the wiki

-Some text updates coming from the us_mktg list, primarily the
+Some text updates coming from the us_mktg list, primarily the removal of the

 secondary line for supported platforms.